 - Couples in which a man resides in or has traveled to an area of active Zika virus transmission who are concerned about sexual transmission of Zika virus may consider using condoms consistently and correctly during sex or abstaining from sexual activity.

-The U.S. Centers for Disease Control and Prevention (CDC) is currently advising pregnant women to delay travel to foreign countries where Zika is being transmitted.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends that pregnant women should not travel to areas with Zika virus infection risk.
 To prevent the spread of the disease, people traveling to those areas should carefully follow steps to avoid mosquito bites while there and for 21 days after returning home.

 Visit the Transmission and Prevention pages to learn more.